Linuxfabrik/monitoring-plugins/check-plugins/mysql-slow-queries/README.md

 ## Overview

 Checks the rate of slow queries in MySQL/MariaDB (`Slow_queries` / `Questions`).
 A high ratio means many queries are exceeding `long_query_time` and likely need optimisation.
-Also verifies that the slow query log is enabled and that `long_query_time` is set to a reasonable value.
+Also reports whether the slow query log is enabled and nudges the admin to lower `long_query_time` when it is set above 10 seconds.
+Neither finding raises an alert on its own; both surface only as recommendations alongside a slow-query-ratio WARN/CRIT.

 **Important Notes:**